Action Committee on Court Operations in Response to COVID-19 - main content

 Hazards related to this process

-Close contact and close range conversations between jurors, court and security personnel, and other individuals at various stages, including during the commute to and from court, especially if using public or shared transportation; when congregating at common entry and exit points; when using washrooms; and during breaks, either within or outside the court facility; and when returning to jurors’ homes;
+- Prolonged or multiple close contacts and close-range conversations between jurors, court and security personnel, and other individuals at various stages, including during the commute to and from court, especially if using public transportation; when congregating at common entry and exit points; when using washrooms; during breaks, either within or outside the court facility, and when returning to jurors’ homes

 Accounting for each element of jurors’ arrival to and departure from the courthouse, the following control measures could be introduced to reduce risks of COVID-19 transmission and to help protect the health and safety of court users and personnel.